Call: 1-800-832-7191

 - Inland waterway maps

-A person must be 12 to be an observer on both a boat and a jet ski (sometimes called a “spotter”).
+One must be 12 to be an observer on both a boat and a jet ski (sometimes called a “spotter”).

-You must be 16 to tow any skier or inflatable on either a boat or jet ski.
+One must be 16 to tow any skier or inflatable on either a boat or jet ski.

 Other than the name, obviously, they are all combined into one class now.
 The SBC or safe boating certificate section focuses on safe boating.
 The PWC, personal watercraft, and the SWE, safe waterskiing towing, are considered endorsements.
 The CPWO, certificate of personal watercraft operation, section focuses on the safe operation of PWC’s.
 The SWE section focuses on safely towing an inflatable or someone on skis.
 Briefly, one needs to be 16 to tow a water-skier or inflatable rider.